brandonjackson/CivicHub/wp-content/plugins/gpress/readme.txt

 Contributors: msmalley, jimmynguyc, pressbuddies
-Tags: buddypress, geotagging, geo-tagging, geo, gpress, gmaps, google maps, google, maps, map, mapping Requires at least: WordPress 3.0 / BuddyPress 1.2.5.2 Tested up to: WordPress 3.0 / BuddyPress 1.2.5.2 Stable tag: 0.2.4.1
+Tags: buddypress, geotagging, geo-tagging, geo, gpress, gmaps, google maps, google, maps, map, mapping Requires at least: WordPress 3.0 / BuddyPress 1.2.5.2 Tested up to: WordPress 3.0.1 / BuddyPress 1.2.5.2 Stable tag: 0.2.4.3.1
 Donate link: http://pressbuddies.com/sponsorships/

 gPress adds new geo-relevant layers to the press platforms so you can geo-tag your surroundings or develop your own location-based services...

 == Description ==

 gPress adds new geo-relevant layers to WordPress, allowing you to create your own location-based services or to keep track of your own personal geo-tagged journies.
-Even in its beta state, you can presently geo-tag posts using native WordPress Mobile Applications, or create new geo-located places using custom post types, featured images and descriptions, add geoRSS functionality and integrated with BuddyPress and Foursquare...
+Even in its beta state, you can presently geo-tag posts using native WordPress Mobile Applications, or create new geo-located places using custom post types, featured images and descriptions, add geoRSS functionality and integrate with BuddyPress and Foursquare...

 For a live demonstration; please visit our [Demo Site](http://smalley.my/gpress/)

 The future of gPress is one where you can develop your own completely customizable, fully-interactive and entirely immersible geo-relevant social-layers using combinations of movements, actions and consequences whilst geo-tagging, trailing and interacting with locations, people and objects.
-Create new geo-relevant states of social-roleplay by defining language and lingo, customizing context and integrating with other social-networks.
+Create new geo-relevant states of social-roleplay by defining language and lingo, customizing context and integrating with other social-networks...

-However, to-date, the following milestones have already been completed:
+However, to-date, ONLY the following milestones have been completed:

 1. Places (with Image + Description)
 2. Types of Places and Place Tags